 - It would be hard to argue that any of the other Jewish characters in the film survive besides the “little man”.
 But if it were the case, it would be even more significant that Raine took no precautions to ensure the lives of his comrades, though he had plenty of time and some collateral to do that with.

 - The amount of evidence that the Manson Family were self-directing and horizontal in their violence is extraordinary when compared to how little there is to argue that Manson had mind-powers or personal magnetism.
-The scene where Tex browbeats the others into accepting that they are doing Manson’s work, itself, may be an actual reference to the courtroom performances of the accused killers, who were coerced into arguing that Manson gave them direct orders about the killings.
+The scene in Basterds where Tex browbeats the others into accepting that they are doing Manson’s work, itself, may be an actual reference to the courtroom performances of the accused killers, who were coerced into arguing that Manson gave them direct orders about the killings.
 This essay in the Southwestern Law Review is the most convincing, well-documented thing I’ve read on Manson and it’s well worth reading in its entirety.

 - First hand accounts by participants paint the “Family” more as a gang than a commune.
 They spent most of their time in small-time criminal pursuits such as burglary, short cons, prostitution and drug dealing.
 It’s illustrative that Tarantino eliminated these pursuits to pose them in a more popular vein of “hippie” commune, with an ethic, ideology and heirarchical cult structure, rather than sociopaths coming together as they sometimes do.
 The discourse in the car that points their murderous endeavor at Dalton instead of the Tate house, is extremely ideological–but it’s not at all clear anything like those conversations was ever happening at Spahn ranch.
 Tarantino wants Hippies doing the deed here, not psychotic drop-outs, and he dresses their dialogue accordingly.

 - Kurt Russel’s narration and his apparent reincarnation as Stuntman Mike from Deathproof could be seen here as masturbatory self-reference by Tarantino, and there’s definitely enough evidence to suggest that within the film–the Red Apple cigarrettes commercial a prime example.
-But it’s difficult to see the link between the woman-targetting serial killer in another Tarantino film narrating this film about a hero known for killing his wife as something other than Tarantino’s own violent misogyny.
+But it’s difficult to see the link between the woman-targeting serial killer in another Tarantino film narrating this film about a hero known for killing his wife as something other than Tarantino’s own violent misogyny.
 It’s an actual eye-brow raising moment when Tarantino deliberately makes this meta-connection between Russel and Cliff Booth on the topic of murdering a woman.
 Given the casting choices, Tarantino did not want you to miss it, that’s clear.

 - The racist idea that only one out thousands of Black people are extraordinary is posited by white supremacists throughout Django.
 But by the end of the film, Django has accepted the premise about himself, and treats other Black people accordingly.